-- 1 Summer Term begins - 1 Tuition fees due in full for all Summer Term Sessions - 1 Extended Program Fees are due - 2 Extended Program Spring Term begins - 7 Summer Term Classes begin (May-June and May-July sessions) - 11 Last date to add Summer Term classes (May-June and May-July sessions) - 11 Last date to drop Summer Term classes (May-June session) without financial penalty - 18 Last date to drop Summer Term classes (May-July session) without financial penalty - 21 Victoria Day (University closed.
-Classes will not be held) - 18 Last day for eligible students in the regular First Year program to register to rewrite exams for Winter First Year courses (APSC 112, APSC 132, APSC 172, and APSC 174) - 25 Last day to pay administrative fee for rewrite exams in Winter Term courses of the First Year program that are written in a location other than Kingston
+- 1 Summer Term begins - 1 Tuition fees due in full for Summer Term classes (May-June/6W1 and May-July/12W Sessions). - 1 Extended Program Fees are due - 1 Last day for student consultations regarding Dual Degree in Economics application - 7 Summer Term classes begin (May-June/6W1 and May-July/12W Sessions). - 11 Last date to add Summer Term classes (May-June/6W1 and May-July/12W Sessions). - 11 Last date to drop Summer Term classes (May-June/6W1 Session) without financial penalty. - 11 Last date to apply for admission to the Upper-Year Program at Bader International Study Centre for Summer Term (August Session). - 18 Last date to drop Summer Term classes (May-July/12W Session) without financial penalty. - 18 Last day for eligible students in the regular First Year program to register to rewrite the exam for Winter First Year courses (APSC 112, APSC 132, APSC 172, and APSC 174) - 21 Victoria Day (classes will not be held) - 25 Last day to pay administrative fee for rewrite exams in Winter Term courses of the First Year program that are written in a location other than Kingston